Telling a good (Pando Days) story

 Sometimes, we don’t think about this until the end, but before and after pictures, as well as images of the locations, help clarify the problem that you are trying to address.
 These visuals can often provide a better understanding of the maps or renderings many will be providing.

 So, now you have the thread of a story, and you have all this visual stuff – but you still have to put it all together.
-Any words of wisdom regarding the architectural or structural principles of storytelling that you use to make it work?
+Any words of wisdom in putting a presentation together?

 Members of the Pando writing team include Rich Binell, Alexi Caracotsios, Amy Goldberg, Rebecca Schmitt, and Eugene Shirley.